mrkkrj/xamgu-QSS-loader/README.md

 The supported extensions are:

 1. QSS variables:
-<br>you define them like:
+<br>you define them like this:

          $default-font-size: 16px;
          $default-font-family: "Arial";
          $default-font-family-for-widgets: $default-font-family;

-and then use them like:
+and then use them like that:

          QWidget { font-size: $default-font-size; color: red; }

 2. QSS file imports:
         @import "SomeStylesheetFile.qss"